MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-set-up-delivery-reminder-terms-levels-and-text.md

 ---
     title: How to Set Up Delivery Reminder Terms, Levels, and Text
-    description: To create delivery reminders, you must set up the following:
+    description: To create delivery reminders, you must perform certain setup.

     documentationcenter: ''
     author: SorenGP